Average Cost of Homeowners Insurance in Colorado (2025)

 COLORADO NATURAL DISASTERS AND HOME INSURANCE

 In Colorado, wildfires, winter storms, earthquakes, tornadoes and flooding pose the highest annual risks to homes.
 Homeowners insurance policies cover disasters like tornado and fire damage but often exclude flood damage.
-Homeowners usually need to purchase separate flood insurance.
-Wildfires are usually covered by homeowners insurance.
+Homeowners need to purchase separate flood insurance.
+Wildfires are covered by homeowners insurance.

 Average Cost of Home Insurance by City in Colorado